 Here you will also see a lot of beggars asking for change after you had purchased your tickets.
 Whether you want to give them something is up to you, they are not a real danger, but it’s people who can sneak up on you from behind and take advantage of the crowded area.

 You can buy the return tickets here, in Naples straight away.
 That is if you’re sure you will be coming straight back to Naples (some people decide to take a hydrofoil to Sorrento and then take a train back to Naples from there).

-If you’re planning to visit Sorrento after your visit to Capri, you can only buy hydrofoil tickets for that part of the trip only once you arrive to Capri.
+If you’re planning to visit Sorrento after your visit to Capri, you can only buy hydrofoil tickets for that second part of the trip only once you arrive to Capri.
 And do it BEFORE you take the funicolare up to the town of Capri!